Magic Commands

 - reasoning effort

-You can override those defaults in Preferences, which means the workflow stays the same while the engine behind it changes.
+You can override those defaults in the Magic prompts pane, which means the workflow stays the same while the engine behind it changes.

 Good uses for magic commands